 Flu Vaccination Clinic

 Let’s knock out the flu…Be a Flu Fighter!
 The best way to protect yourself and your loved ones against the flu is to get a flu vaccine every flu season.
-It is especially important because the flu season overlaps with the COVID-19 pandemic.
-Starting Monday, September 26, 2022, Fayetteville North Carolina VA Coastal Health Care System enrolled Veterans will have the opportunity to receive a free flu shot.
+Starting Monday, September 18, 2023, Fayetteville North Carolina VA Coastal Health Care System enrolled Veterans will have the opportunity to receive a free flu shot.

 The health care system is offering several flu vaccine options for your convenience.